-with the Canid Behaviour Research Team and Dr. Gadbois
+with the Canid and Reptile Behaviour and Olfaction Lab and Dr. Gadbois

 At the undergraduate level, I typically supervise students in (experimental) psychology (PSYO), neuroscience (NESC), biology (BIOL), marine biology (MARI), and environmental sciences (ENVS).

-I expect students to have a GPA above 3.5 and preferably at or above 3.7.
+I expect students to have a GPA at or above 3.7

 You will need to do your CCAC animal certification through the veterinarian’s office (UCLA) in accordance with CCAC rules.

 I am also expecting you to have volunteering experience in my lab prior to the start of your project, and preferably before you apply so I can judge the fit.

 If you are an Honours student in psychology (PSYO) or neuroscience (NESC), I would strongly encourage you to enrol in Behavioural Biology (PSYO/NESC 4160) and/or Topics in Animal Learning (PSYO/NESC 4140) with me.